sangahco/docker-webapp-hub/README.md

 ---

-Before running the service create the network with the following command:

-    $ docker network create hub_net

 ## Run using `docker-auto` script

 This is the recommended way to run this service, start the service with the following command: